huzelin/ddls/README.md

 ## Introduction

-***DDLS*** is a parameter server based Distributed Deep Learning Studio for training deep learning models on Big Data with a numbers of machines and deploying high-performance online model service.
+***DDLS*** is a parameter server(Refactored from [Multiverso](https://github.com/Microsoft/Multiverso)) based Distributed Deep Learning Studio for training deep learning models on Big Data with a numbers of machines and deploying high-performance online model service.

 ## Installation from source